ETF · Broad Market

 Earnings

-VFMO is up 43.2% over the last 12 months.
+VFMO is up 30.3% over the last 12 months.
 The underlying weighted earnings growth of its constituents is +39.8%.
-The remaining +3.4% of performance is driven by multiple expansion (P/E inflation) — prices rose faster than earnings grew.
+Despite earnings growth, valuations have contracted by 9.5% — the market is paying less per dollar of earnings than a year ago.

 Earnings growth = weighted average YoY EPS growth of all constituents (capped at ±500% to limit outlier distortion).
 Based on 59% of fund weight with earnings data.
 Not investment advice.